BxCppDev/Bayeux/README.rst

 On Linux,  you should  install these through  the package  manager for your distribution.
-Some older  Linux systems (SL/CentOS, especially on clusters) may  not provide CMake  3.3.
+Some older  Linux systems (SL/CentOS, especially on institutional computing clusters) may  not provide CMake  3.3.
 If this  is the case,  then you should download the latest Linux *binary .sh* file from:

   http://www.cmake.org/cmake/resources/software.html